bluesky66-dev/kibana/src/core/TESTING.md

 ### Applications

-Kibana Platform applications have less control over the page than legacy applications did.
+HyperSec Kibana Platform applications have less control over the page than legacy applications did.
 It is important that your app is built to handle it's co-habitance with other plugins in the browser.
 Applications are mounted and unmounted from the DOM as the user navigates between them, without full-page refreshes, as a single-page application (SPA).

 These long-lived sessions make cleanup more important than before.
 It's entirely possible a user has a single browsing session open for weeks at a time, without ever doing a full-page refresh.
 Common things that need to be cleaned up (and tested!) when your application is unmounted:
 - Subscriptions and polling (eg. `uiSettings.get$()`)